decodingahmed/azure-vm-image-builder-samples/README.md

 # Build custom VM images with Azure Image Builder

-This repository contains sample code for building
+This repository contains sample code for building custom VM images on Azure.
+You might need this to create VMs that have been pre-configured and come with pre-installed software for whatever purpose.

+The image template is configured with a base image to start our image building process from, customisation scripts that install software and modify the image, and distribution method(s) once the image is built.

 # Samples